 Zambia's corridor involvement focuses on the connection from the Copperbelt to the DRC border and the broader integration of Zambian mineral exports into the corridor logistics chain.
 The Hichilema government has been a strong political advocate for the corridor, viewing it as a strategic alternative to Zambia's dependence on southern transport routes through Zimbabwe and South Africa.
 Zambian financial contributions include infrastructure investment at border crossings, road improvements linking Copperbelt mines to the corridor, and regulatory harmonization measures.

-Funding Disbursement Timeline
+Funding Status Timeline

 Phase 1: Foundation (2022-2023)